attack-monkey/flat-code-guide/README.md

 ## Unsafe keywords

-There are a lot of constructs in javascript, which are deemed unsafe in flat.
-The following keywords are considered unsafe because they work against the intention of flat...
+:warning: The following keywords are considered unsafe because they work against the intention of flat... use with caution!

 - `if` - encourages mutation and multiple returns
 - `switch` - encourages mutation and multiple returns